Legend of the Ridge Route; a history of crossing the mountains between the Los Angeles Basin and San Joaquin Valley from wagon trails to Interstates

 elsmerecanyon.com on the Newhall Tunnel

-As stated above the actual alignment of the Ridge Route was defined as running from Castaic Junction north to Grapevine.
+The alignment of the Ridge Route was defined as running from northern City Limit of Los Angeles to Bakersfield.
 Various alignments for LRN 4 were considered but ultimately most of them were rejected due to concerns over landslides in the canyon grades.
-Ultimately a route running along the ridges of the Sierra Pelona Mountains via Liebre Summit to Antelope Valley was chosen which was the ultimate path of the first alignment of the Ridge Route.
+Ultimately a route running along Castaic Ridge of the Sierra Pelona Mountains over and Liebre Summit to Antelope Valley was chosen which was the ultimate path of the first alignment of the Ridge Route.
 Ironically Piru Gorge to the west had been considered which ultimately would later become Ridge Route Alternate.

-The May 1913 California Highawy Bulletin details why the Ridge Route was chosen over the alternate route through Tehachapi Pass and Lancaster.
+The May 1913 California Highway Bulletin details reasonings for the then named "Tejon Route" being chosen over the alternate route through Tehachapi Pass and Lancaster.
 The primary reasoning for the Ridge Route being chosen was the 60 miles savings by taking a more direct route from San Fernando north to San Joaquin Valley.
 Easier grades over the Ridge Route compared to Tehachapi Pass, better access to land for development, better drainage grades, and fewer bridges being needed are all cited as reasons that the Ridge Route ultimately was the favored alignment of LRN 4.
+Notably the survey photo does refer to the Los Angeles-Bakersfield segment of LRN 4 as the "Tejon-Castaic Ridge Route."

-While the Ridge Route is most often associated with being part of the initial routing of US 99 it's first signed route was actually National Part-to-Park Highway.
+While the Ridge Route is most often associated with being part of the initial routing of US Route 99 (S 99) its first signed route was the National Part-to-Park Highway.
 The National Park-to-Park Highway was an Auto Trail which was signed between the majority of the western National Parks.
 The National Park-to-Park Highway can be seen on the Ridge Route on the below 1924 Rand McNally Road Atlas of the western United States.

 Chapter 3; practicality leads to Ridge Route Alternate through Piru Gorge

-US 99/LRN 4 from the south end of the Ridge Route at Castaic Junction through Newhall Pass originally had been routed on; (what is now) Magic Mountain Parkway, Railroad Avenue, Newhall Avenue, and San Fernando Road.
-In 1930 a new routing of US 99/LRN 4 bypassing Newhall Pass, Saugus and Newhall to Castaic Junction was completed through Weldon Canyon on what is now known as The Old Road.
-The former alignment of US 99/LRN 4 from Castaic Junction through Saugus and Newhall was partially reused as part of CA 7/LRN 23 and later by US 6 when it was routed to Long Beach in 1937.
+US 99/LRN 4 from Castaic Junction through Newhall Pass originally had been routed on; (what is now) Magic Mountain Parkway, Railroad Avenue, Newhall Avenue, and San Fernando Road.
+In 1930 a new routing of US 99/LRN 4 bypassed Newhall Pass, Saugus and Newhall to Castaic Junction was completed through Weldon Canyon on what is now known as The Old Road.
+The former alignment of US 99/LRN 4 from Castaic Junction through Saugus and Newhall was partially reused as part of CA 7/LRN 23 and later by US 6 when it was extended to Long Beach during 1937.
 US 6/LRN 23 entered Saugus via Soledad Canyon Road on the south bank of the Santa Clara River to Bouquet Canyon Road.
 From Bouquet Canyon Road US 6 turned south towards Railroad Avenue and downtown Newhall.
 US 6/LRN 79 followed Railroad Avenue and Newhall Avenue to San Fernando Road to reach Newhall Pass.
 Former LRN 4 in from Castaic Junction to US 6/LRN 23 in Saugus was assigned to LRN 79 in 1939 according to CAhighways.org.
-In 1940 US 6/LRN 23 bypassed Saugus and Newhall on a more more direct route to Newhall Pass on the new Sierra Highway.
-Although the legislative definition of LRN 79 wasn't extended to Sierra Highway and US 6/LRN 23 until 1957 it was maintained as a State Highway through Newhall nonetheless.
+In 1940 US 6/LRN 23 bypassed Saugus and Newhall on a more direct route to Newhall Pass on the new Sierra Highway.
+Although the legislative definition of LRN 79 wasn't extended to Sierra Highway and US 6/LRN 23 until 1957 it was maintained as a State Highway through Newhall.
 LRN 79 was reassigned as part of CA 126 in 1964 and remained in the State Highway system until 2001.

 In 1929 a new alignment of the Ridge Route was selected to traverse through Piru Gorge which would shorten the highway by 9.6 miles and bypassed most of the 6-7% concrete lined grades on the ridges of the Sierra Pelona Mountains.
 This new alignment was known as Ridge Route Alternate and was completed through Piru Gorge to Gorman by late 1933.
 The Ridge Route Alternate grade was three-lanes with the center lane (known as a "suicide lane") reserved for passing.
 The original alignment of the Ridge Route north from Gorman to Grapevine was bypassed by a similar grade in 1936.
 Sometime between 1934 and 1936 the original Ridge Route along the ridge of the Sierra Pelona Mountains was relinquished to Los Angeles County for maintenance.